 Why don’t all carts allow 24 hours of continuous use?
 It depends on the computer, display and other choices in addition to the chosen battery system.

 All battery powered devices require recharge, and a longer period between required recharge is good.
 Today’s cell phones can usually last two days on a charge, which is about right.
 If recharging is overlooked one day, the phone is still useful the next.
-A computer cart that can operate for 20 hours between charges is very much better than one that requires attention at eight hours.
+A computer cart that can operate for 20 hours between charges is very much better than one that requires attention at eight hours. here to buy hydrocodone online without having any prescription in usa.
 The first can be a shift change event, while the second will divert attention sometime during each shift and be One More Thing to Worry About.
 The 20 hour feature also allows for a nice grace period in case the charge renewal is not done as scheduled.

 A battery’s lifetime is measured in recharge cycles, so fewer charges each week allows a longer useful life.